 - You should be particularly careful if you go foraging for wild herbs and mushrooms that you intend to eat raw.
 There is often a high risk of confusion with poisonous specimens.

-Summing Up the Raw Vegan Diet
+Summing Up the Raw Food Diet

 Do you like this post?